metamath/lamp-guide/docs/11/index.md

 > Click on the checkbox to the left of the expression using `cot`.
 > Click on the
 > icon <img width="16" height="16" src="duplicate.svg" alt="duplicate"> (duplicate selected statement).
-> Using long-left click, select the *second* parenthesis of the *goal*
+> Click on the *second* parenthesis of the *goal*
 > statement to select the antecedent of the goal.
 > Let's copy this statement fragment into the clipboard.
 > Click on the
 > icon <img width="16" height="16" src="copy.svg" alt="copy"> (copy)
 > under the goal statement.
-> Now use long-click on the second parenthesis of the new statement
+> Now click on the second parenthesis of the new statement
 > we just created, selecting its antecedent.
 > Click on the
 > icon <img width="16" height="16" src="edit.svg" alt="edit"> (edit),